Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: More Detailed Results and Analysis

 \subsection{Detailed Results and Analysis on Image}

-The experimental results in Table \ref{tab:results-image} demonstrate that our proposed loss function outperforms baselines across all metrics, including micro-F1, macro-F1, and mAP, on all image datasets (MS-COCO, PASCAL, and NUS-WIDE).
-Compared to MulSulCon, our method achieves significant improvements of $2.07/3.78/1.51$ in micro-/macro-F1/mAP on MS-COCO and $1.47/3.13/4.27$ on NUS-WIDE.
+Table \ref{tab:results-image} reports that our proposed method outperforms baselines across almost metrics on the image benchmarks (MS-COCO, PASCAL, and NUS-WIDE) , with the sole exception of a lower mAP than Jaccard and MSC on PASCAL, demonstrating the effectiveness of explicitly modeling label information in MSCL.

-Figure \ref{fig2} illustrates the comparison between Similarity-Dissimilarity Loss and \textit{MulSupCon} as measured by micro- and macro-F1 metrics.
+Figure \ref{figure-improve} illustrates the comparison between Similarity-Dissimilarity Loss and MulSupCon as measured by micro- and macro-F1 metrics.
 The results indicate that our method yields substantially greater improvements in macro-F1 compared to micro-F1 across all image datasets.
 Specifically, macro-F1 increases by $5.7\%$ on MS-COCO and $5.8\%$ on NUS-WIDE, whereas micro-F1 exhibits more modest improvements of $2.9\%$ and $2.0\%$, respectively.
 Macro-F1 assigns equal importance to each class regardless of its frequency, rendering it particularly appropriate for evaluating performance on imbalanced datasets where minority class prediction accuracy is critical \citep{lecun2015deep,zhang2023deep}.
 In contrast, micro-F1 places more considerable weight on classes with more samples, making it more appropriate when larger classes should have a more potent influence on the overall score \citep{lecun2015deep,lin2017focal}.
 Multi-label classification inherently faces more pronounced challenges with long-tailed distributions than single-label classification due to exponential output space complexity, intricate label co-occurrence patterns, and high annotation costs \citep{zhang2023deep}.
 The observed superior improvement in macro-F1 metrics provides compelling evidence that our method demonstrates exceptional efficacy in addressing long-tailed distribution challenges, a capability particularly crucial in multi-label scenarios.

 However, on the PASCAL dataset, our method demonstrates mere marginal improvements, with gains of $0.88/0.84/0.17$ in micro/macro-F1/mAP, respectively.
 This limited enhancement can be attributed to the structural characteristics of PASCAL, wherein the average number of labels per instance is approximately $1.5$ (as detailed in Table \ref{tab:statistics}), causing the task to approximate single-label classification, particularly when the batch size is limited \citep{khosla2020supervised}.
 Consequently, loss functions specifically designed for multi-label scenarios exert minimal influence on model performance under these conditions.
 As \citet{audibert2024exploring} have demonstrated, the cardinality of the label space constitutes a significant determinant of model efficacy within MSCL .